skip to content

 Expiation fee: $500

-From more information about excessive barking, visit the Dog and Cat Management Board's website.
+From more information about excessive barking, visit the Dog and Cat Management Board website.

 The Local Nuisance and Litter Control Act 2016 (SA), which deals with other nuisance situations, specifically excludes barking dogs from being considered a 'nuisance' under that Act [see s 17 and Sch 1 cl 5(o)].
-This means that barking dog complaints must be dealt with by the Dog and Cat Management Board and local councils, as described above.
+Barking dog complaints must be dealt with by the Dog and Cat Management Board or local council.

 Barking dogs : Last Revised: Tue Oct 10th 2023